2025 Annual Meeting and Alumni Reunion

 All presenters are expected to:

-• Present the same work described in the abstract, with the same title and content, and will reveal the essential structure (DNA sequence), elements of a novel compound, or sufficient identification of new gene compounds.
+• Present the same work described in the abstract, with the same title and content.

 • Disclose commercial relationships.
 A commercial interest is any entity producing, marketing, re-selling, or distributing healthcare goods or services consumed by or used on patients.